DandyHQ/mace/docs/Development.md

 After tagging Development gets merged into master and the cycle repeates.

+# Platforms

+To make it in portable C11.
+OpenBSD, ubuntu, and fedora are targets.
+In future support for Windows and OSX will probably be added but it is not a priority.

 # User Input

 When xmain.c (or whatever is iterfacing with the windowing system)